Microsoft/MCW-Azure-Blockchain/Whiteboard design session/WDS trainer guide - Azure Blockchain.md

 2. We've heard Azure Blockchain Workbench uses the Ethereum cryptocurrency.
 This really doesn't seem like the secure solution we need if our data will be out on the public Ethereum blockchain that anyone can access.

-3. When adopting Blockchain and Smart Contract technologies, what does the learning curve look like for your development team?
+3. When adopting Blockchain and Smart contract technologies, what does the learning curve look like for your development team?

 4. How are user accounts or Blockchain wallets managed within Azure Blockchain Workbench?
 We really need to make sure we have complete control over the security of the entire system.